astropy/astropy/docs/modeling/compound-models.rst

     plt.ylabel('Flux')
     plt.legend()

-When working with models with multiple inputs and outputs the same idea applies.
+When working with models with multiple inputs and outputs, the same idea applies.
 If each input is thought of as a coordinate axis, then this defines a pipeline of transformations for the coordinates on each axis (though it does not necessarily guarantee that these transformations are separable).
 For